Mixturka/VIM-Emulator-for-VS-Code/README.md

 If you encounter any issues or have suggestions for improvements, please [open an issue](link-to-issues) on GitHub.
 Contributions are welcome!

-## Acknowledgments

-Special thanks to [contributors' names] for their valuable contributions.

 ---

 **Enjoy your VIM experience in Visual Studio Code!**